 INK: Imagine Not Knowing there’s a pill to help prevent the spread of HIV there are people with the same story a world without AIDS

-Project INKis a fully comprehensive HIV prevention initiative designed to outreach, educate, and provide access to care for the community.
-We strive to enable the community through opportunities to receive testing, counseling, linkage to care services, and other resources for health.
-We focus on men’s sexual health from a non-clinical setting.
+Project INK is a fully comprehensive HIV prevention initiative designed to outreach, educate, and provide access to care for men who have sex with men.
+We strive to enable men through opportunities to receive testing, counseling, linkage to care services, and other resources for health.

 By sharing the experiences of the community, we aim to connect individuals from story to story.
 Through peer advocacy, we will empower members to take charge of their status, their lives, and their health.
 We connect to protect.

 Imagining a world without HIV/AIDS through education, engagement, and support.

 Our vision is to build indelible partnerships with all members of our community.

 We strive to leave an unfading mark on the consciousness that will positively impact men’s sexual health.